Willson Contreras Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.87 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have a 3.86 team ERA that ranks ninth across all league pitching staffs.

-- The right-hander's last appearance came on Sunday against the New York Mets, when he threw eight innings, surrendering two earned runs while allowing seven hits.
+- His last time out came on Sunday against the New York Mets, when the right-hander threw six innings, surrendering two earned runs while allowing seven hits.

+- The 24-year-old has put up a 3.18 ERA and 7.9 strikeouts per nine innings in five games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.